hoangduytran/blender-manual/manual/editors/preferences/file_paths.rst

       Since the file now has its own copy of the asset, later changes to the asset file will not be reflected in the file it's appended to.

+Relative Path
+   Use relative path when linking assets from this asset library.

 Known Limitations
 =================